 - Employee engagement.
 Helping the team understand what employee ownership means in practice.

-Every founder’s journey is different, and your adviser helps ensure the transition works not just on paper, but in practice.
-Your adviser is in the right place to discuss the all the details with you, establish what you need, and put together the costings.
+Every founder’s journey is different, and it’s vital the transition works not just on paper, but in practice.
+You may already have appropriate “on the ground” support, from a business adviser/coach/accountant.
+They’ll be well placed to discuss the all the details with you, establish what you need, and put together the costings.
+If you don’t have anyone suitable, we work alongside multiple advisers across the UK who can support you with this.

 Other costs to be aware of